rfquin/aoc-2024/README.md

 Advent of Code 2024 in Haskell

-Solutions are within the app folder
+Solutions are within the app dir